on the blog

 Myth #7: If a Franchise Brand Is Popular, It Must Be a Good Investment

 Truth: Just because a brand is well-known doesn’t mean it’s the right fit for you or your market.
 High brand awareness often comes with high fees, saturated markets, and tough competition.
+The most profitable franchise to own and the best franchise to own are both determined by your individual needs, strengths, and goals.

 Due diligence matters more than popularity.
 Look at unit performance, support quality, and franchisee satisfaction before signing anything.
-Also known, as Find Your Fit.
+Also known as… Find Your Fit.

 Myth #8: Franchising Is Only for Food Businesses